samzong/mdctl/README.md

 - `model`: The model to use for translation
 - `temperature`: Temperature setting for the model (0.0 to 1.0)
 - `top_p`: Top P setting for the model (0.0 to 1.0)
-- `cloud_storage.provider`: Cloud storage provider (s3, r2, minio)
-- `cloud_storage.region`: Region for the cloud provider
-- `cloud_storage.endpoint`: Endpoint URL for the cloud provider
-- `cloud_storage.access_key`: Access key for the cloud provider
-- `cloud_storage.secret_key`: Secret key for the cloud provider
-- `cloud_storage.bucket`: Bucket name
-- `cloud_storage.custom_domain`: Custom domain for generated URLs
-- `cloud_storage.path_prefix`: Path prefix for uploaded files
-- `cloud_storage.concurrency`: Number of concurrent uploads
-- `cloud_storage.skip_verify`: Whether to skip SSL verification
-- `cloud_storage.ca_cert_path`: Path to CA certificate
-- `cloud_storage.conflict_policy`: Conflict policy (rename, version, overwrite)
-- `cloud_storage.cache_dir`: Cache directory path

 ## Notes

 1. `-f` and `-d` parameters cannot be used together
 2. If no output directory is specified, the tool will automatically create a default `images` directory
-3. Only remote images (http/https) will be processed by the download command
+3. Only remote images (http/https) will be processed, local image references will not be modified
-4. Only local images will be processed by the upload command
-5. Image filenames will retain their original names, if duplicates occur, a hash of the URL will be added as a suffix
+4. Image filenames will retain their original names, if duplicates occur, a hash of the URL will be added as a suffix

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fsamzong%2Fmdctl.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fsamzong%2Fmdctl?ref=badge_large)